Stochastic nonlinear wave dynamics on compact surfaces: Probabilistic estimates

 Optimizing in $p$ finally leads to

 for some $c>0$ independent of $T$ and $R$.
 The estimate on $\II$ is similar.
 As for $\III$, we first use Doob's martingale inequality (see e.g. Theorem 3.9 in \cite{DPZ}) to bound

 and then conclude as above since $\int_0^tV(t-t')dB(t')$ is Gaussian.
 The same argument applies to $\IV$, which finally leads to \eqref{tail-sup}. \end{proof} \begin{remark}\rm Note that the proof of the invariance of $(\P_N)_{\star}\mu$ above works equally well for $(\Pi_N)_{\star}\mu$.
-Of course, the estimates on the Wick powers require the smooth cut-off $\P_N$ instead of $\Pi_N$. \end{remark}
+Of course, the estimates on the Wick powers require the smooth cut-off $\P_N$ instead of the sharp cut-off $\Pi_N$. \end{remark}